 - The filter – This part is located inside the house between the air handler and the vent.
 It does an important job of removing particles and hair in the air, which keeps the system working well.

-At American Air Cares, we want to help you schedule your AC repair, so your unit will be back to its normal operating condition ASAP.
-Without a quality HVAC contractor at your service, you will not feel comfortable indoors or get a good night's rest.
+At American Air Cares, we want to help you schedule your services or repair, so your unit will be back to its normal operating condition ASAP.
+Without a quality HVAC contractor at your service, you will not feel comfortable indoors or get a good night’s rest.
 If your system needs a tuneup, you might have one of these typical issues:

 - Leaky unit

-- Clogged drain
+- Clogged ac drain

 - Dirty coils

 - Frozen coils

 - Mismatch between unit size and building’s cooling needs

 - Compressor failure